How Much Does A Casket Cost (2023 Average Casket Prices)?

 Oversized Casket

-For those who do not fit in a standard casket, there are oversized caskets.
-Oversized caskets are larger than the standard caskets and typically measure up to 96 inches in length, 30 inches in width, and 24 inches in height.
+There are oversized caskets for those who do not fit in a standard casket.
+Oversized caskets are larger than standard caskets and typically measure up to 96 inches in length, 30 inches in width, and 24 inches in height.

 These caskets may also have extra features such as an extended foot-end or higher walls for added comfort.

-Oversized caskets offer more space and can accommodate those who are taller or larger than the average size.
+Oversized caskets offer more space and accommodate those taller or larger than the average size.
 These caskets also provide extra room for mementos and other personal items to be placed inside.

 How to Choose the Right Size of a Casket

-When selecting a casket, it is important to choose the right size in order to ensure that your loved one is comfortably laid to rest.
+When selecting a casket, it is important to choose the right size to ensure that your loved one is comfortably laid to rest.

 To do this, measure the body length and width before selecting a casket.
 If you are unsure of the exact size or have special accommodations in mind, consider consulting with a funeral professional who can help you find the perfect size.

-Additionally, take into account any items you may want to place in the casket such as mementos or keepsakes, which can help you determine what size will best accommodate these items.
+Additionally, consider any items you may want to place in the casket, such as mementos or keepsakes, which can help you determine what size will best accommodate them.

 How Different Dimensions Impact Costs

-Keep in mind, this can impact the cost of burial vaults as well.
-Burial vaults come in a variety of sizes to accommodate different caskets and burial types.
+Keep in mind that this can impact the cost of burial vaults as well.
+Burial vaults come in various sizes to accommodate different caskets and burial types.
 The size chosen should correspond with the size of the casket, with larger vaults able to support heavier caskets and provide additional protection.d

 Frequently Asked Questions